johnbryanmoore/VL53L0X_rasp_python/README.md

 VL53L0X.py - This contains the python ctypes interface to the ST Library

 VL53L0X_example.py - This contains an example that accesses a single sensor with the default address.

+VL53L0X_example_livegraph.py - This examples plots the distance data from the sensor in a live graph.

+Note: This example requires matplotlib.
+Use `sudo pip install matplotlib` to install matplotlib.
+      Also, this would need to be run using VNC on headless RPi nodes.

 VL53L0X_multi_example.py - This contains an example that accesses 2 sensors, setting the first to address 0x2B an the second to address 0x2D.
 It uses GPIOs 20 and 16 connected to the shutdown pins on the 2 sensors to control sensor activation.